Imtiaz-Ali-3612/jet-restaurant-explorer/README.md

     i.
 Search result can be put in new page to allow user share the search results by copying/forwarding the url of results.

      ii.
-User past search queries can be stored to suggest user, as postal codes
+User past search queries can be stored to suggest user postal code to search.

+      iii.
+Auto suggestion to user about user's current postal code.

 ## Considerations
 1. As the data available on API is only for UK, the postal code suggestion I developed also only suggest user about UKs postal codes.